tamanna18/tamanna18/README.md

 This is the place where I opensource stuff and break things :rofl:

 - 🔭 I’m currently working on something cool :wink:
-- 🌱 I’m currently learning ERP
+- 🌱 I’m currently learning SAP ERP, Deep Learning
 - 💬 I'm open to opportunities in the field of Software Engineering, Machine Learning, AI, NLP and Computer Vision
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I :heart: :dog:s